constellation-app/constellation/CoreArrangementPlugins/release/modules/ext/docs/CoreArrangementPlugins/src/au/gov/asd/tac/constellation/plugins/arrangements/bubble-tree-3d-arrangement.md

 </tbody>
 </table>

-Similar to the "tree arrangement" plugin, the bubble tree 3D arrangement arranges all the nodes in tree-like structures with "root" nodes and "leaf" nodes placed around their respective root nodes.
+Similar to the [tree arrangement](tree.md) plugin, the bubble tree 3D arrangement arranges all the nodes in tree-like structures with "root" nodes and "leaf" nodes placed around their respective root nodes.